svub/text-adventure-app/README.md

-**Note: I don't currently maintain this project.
-All changes are done directly in the Hollow White repository (which is based on this one there).
-If you're interested in using this framework for creating interactive text adventures, get in touch with me or open an issue.
-I would love to back port all the improvements here but I just don't have the time and motivation right now to do it.
-Seeing another project wanting to use this framework and/or somebody being willing to help would for sure change that!**
+**Note: Currently, I am not maintaining this project.
+All changes are made directly in the [Hollow White repository](https://github.com/svub/hollow-white), which is based on this one.
+If you are interested in using this framework to create interactive text adventures, please get in touch with me or [open an issue](https://github.com/svub/text-adventure-app/issues).
+It would be great to upgrade this project to Vue3 and backport all the improvements into this generic framework.
+I need some motivation, such as seeing another project wanting to use this framework and/or someone who is willing to help!**

 # Text Adventure App